 Your cat’s coat can paint an overall picture of his health.
 Cats are fastidious groomers, so if and when you notice the condition of your cat’s coat deteriorating, it can be a warning that something is wrong.

-There are a number of causes of a poor coat in cats, some of which include:
+There are several causes of a poor coat in cats, some of which include:

 - Dietary – Poor diet, malnutrition, vitamin A toxicosis and food allergies.

 - Systemic diseases – Hyperthyroidism (overactive thyroid gland), cancer, hypothyroidism (underactive thyroid gland), diabetes, kidney disease.